British Airways Flight 38: Similar incidents

 On 26 November 2008, Delta Air Lines Flight 18 from Shanghai to Atlanta, another Trent 800-powered Boeing 777, experienced an "uncommanded rollback" of one engine while in cruise at 39,000 ft.
 The crew followed manual recovery procedures and the flight continued without incident.
 The US NTSB assigned one of the investigators who worked on the BA Flight 38 investigation to this incident, and looked specifically for any similarity between the two incidents.
 The NTSB Safety Recommendation report concluded that ice clogging the FOHE was the likely cause.
 The evidence was stronger in this case since data from the flight data recorder allowed the investigators to locate where the fuel flow was restricted.

 In early 2009, Boeing sent an update to aircraft operators, linking the British Airways and Delta Air Lines "uncommanded rollback" incidents, and identifying the problem as specific to the Rolls-Royce engine FOHEs.
 Originally, other aircraft were thought to be unaffected by the problem.
 However, in May 2009, another similar incident happened with an Airbus A330 powered by a Trent series 700 engine.

 The enquiries led Boeing to reduce the recommended time that the fuel on 777 aircraft equipped with Rolls-Royce Trent 800-series engines be allowed to remain at temperatures below −10 °C from three to two hours.

 On 11 March 2009, the NTSB issued urgent safety recommendation SB-09-11 calling for the redesign of the FOHEs used on Rolls-Royce Trent 800 Series engines.
 A build-up of ice from water naturally occurring in the fuel had caused a restriction of the flow of fuel to the engines of G-YMMM.
 Rolls-Royce had already started on redesigning the component, with an in-service date of March 2010 at the latest.
 All affected engines were to be fitted with the redesigned component within six months of its certification.
 In May 2010 the Airworthiness Directive was extended to cover the Trent 500 and 700 series engines, as well.

 Lawsuit

 In November 2009, 10 passengers were announced to be suing Boeing over the incident in the Circuit Court of Cook County in Illinois, United States.
-Each of the ten plaintiffs reportedly could receive up to US$1,000,000 (about £600,000 at the time) compensation.
 The lawsuit alleged that the design of the aircraft was "defective and unreasonably dangerous", that Boeing "breached their duty of care", and also breached their "warranties of merchantability and fitness".
 Claims were settled out of court in 2012.

 In popular culture

 The Discovery Channel Canada / National Geographic TV series Mayday featured the incident in the second episode of the tenth season episode titled "The Heathrow Enigma".

+The aviation disaster podcast Black Box Down covered the incident in their episode "Crashed Feet Before the Runway."
+They subsequently released another episode, "Interview With Crash Survivor", which featured an interview with a passenger who was on board the flight during the incident.